-• If you are using Web Security Gateway or Gateway Anywhere, and want Threats dashboard tables to include source device name information, when available, click Log hostnames.
+If you are using TRITON AP-WEB, and want Threats dashboard tables to include source device name information, when available, click Log hostnames.

 Name information is available in threat-related logs only.
 It is not available for Internet activity to which no severity is assigned.